 Prep Work For Chilli Garlic Noodles:

 The chili garlic noodles are a fiery treat.
-We will be using a few basic Indo-Chinese ingredients and high heat to achieve the smoky spiciness that makes these noodles an ultimate comfort food.
+We will be using a few basic Indo-Chinese ingredients and high heat to achieve the smoky spiciness that makes these noodles the ultimate comfort food.

 Noodles: Start off with buying a packet of good quality dry noodles.
 One must stress on quality because cheaper varieties usually turn out mushy or stick to each other.
 The texture is paramount in any kind of noodles recipe and you don’t want clumpy noodles ruining that for you.